 Asparagus rust: Fungal disease that appears as a browning or reddening of the foliage, and a release of rusty, powdery spores.
 It can overwinter and infect new shoots as they emerge the following spring.
 Rust is moved from plant to plant by wind.
 To control, spread plants to allow air circulation and plant resistant varieties.
 Remove infected plants and thoroughly compost them.
-Spray plants with BioWash or BioSafe.
+Spray plants with BioSafe.

 Bacteria: Single-cell microorganisms that reproduce by simple cell division.
 Rots cause decay of leaves, stems, branches, and tubers.
 Vascular system blockage causes wilting.
 Galls result from an overgrowth of the affected cells.
 Bacterial problems are encouraged by poor drainage, wet soil, high humidity and high temperatures.
 Feeding plants with slow-release natural organic fertilizers will help prevent bacterial infection.
 Use disease-free seed and resistant varieties.
 Remove infected plants promptly and compost.
 You need a microscope to see the actual bacteria, but the symptoms they cause are easy to see with the naked eye.
 Most bacteria break down dead organic matter and are beneficial.
 A few, however, cause plant diseases.
 Bacteria usually reproduce by splitting in half.
 Wind, water, insects, garden tools and gardeners’ hands spread the spores.
 Bacterial diseases are more difficult to control than fungal diseases but the hydrogen peroxide products are effective.

 A bacterial disease that causes dark-green water spots that turn brown and may die leaving a hole in the leaves of tomatoes, plums, and several ornamental plants.
-Controls include healthy soil, garlic tea, hydrogen peroxide and BioWash (to clean plants).
+Controls include healthy soil, garlic tea, hydrogen peroxide (to clean plants).
 BioSafe is an excellent commercial product labeled for use on this disease.

 Bacterial blight on lambs ear.